drbenmorgan/cmake-compile-features/README.md

 can generate code for.
 Needs further investigation, e.g. to use CMake's compiler feature detection mechanism to check stdlib impl/version as part of feature checking.
 Or could use separate stdlib detection.

-## `thread_local` in Xcode (AppleClang)
-Apple's Clang that comes with Xcode doesn't support this at present.
-There's [a discussion on StackOverflow}(http://stackoverflow.com/questions/28094794/why-does-apple-clang-disallow-c11-thread-local-when-official-clang-supports).
-An upstream issue with Apple, so have to await their implementation of this.
-Not yet clear if this affects libc++ concurrency support.

-It's possible to provide workarounds here via the [compiler detection header part of CMake](https://cmake.org/cmake/help/v3.3/module/WriteCompilerDetectionHeader.html) (see the `ccf/detail/ccf_compiler_support.hpp` header under the build directory).
-This is also the general mechanism for providing workarounds for syntax where it's possible

-## Compiling against newer C++ Standards (14, 17, ...)
-The use case here is consuming projects that require use of a newer C++ standard than currently required by this project.
-For example, this project only uses features of C++11, but a consuming project uses features of C++14.
-It's an issue because the ABI of the Standard Library may be incompatible between objects compiled against different standards.
-This was highlighted by early adopters of C++11 making using of the experimental and unstable ABI in GCC4.

-Whilst C++'s ABI *should* stabilize in coming standard, allowances should be made for the same issue arising as C++17 is formalized.
-Forcing use of a particular standard can be done via setting the variables `CMAKE_CXX_STANDARD` and `CMAKE_CXX_STANDARD_REQUIRED` prior to target declaration.
-These are used to initialize the `CXX_STANDARD` property of targets, and this can co-exist with compile features as the newest standard required will be used.
-For example, a target with `CXX_STANDARD' set to '14' and only using C++11 compile features would result in the target's sources being compiled against C++14 (and vice versa).

-Unlike compile features however, the `CXX_STANDARD` property of targets is *not* exported for use by consuming targets.
-This means that consuming targets would only compile against the standard required by the compile features of the library, even if this standard is older than the one actually used to compile the library against.
-Consequently an ABI incompatibility would occur if all objects must have been compiled/linked with the same standard.

-There are several potential ways to resolve this.
-Whilst the `CXX_STANDARD` and `CXX_STANDARD_REQUIRED` target properties are not directly exported, it may be possible to set them manually on the imported targets created by the project's cmake config module.
-Initial tests suggest that this isn't passed down to consuming targets though, so would not be of great use.

-Another possibility is to use the `INTERFACE_COMPILE_OPTIONS` target property to pass down any relevant flags to the compiler, but this requires some work with generator expressions to choose between compilers.

-The final option is to artifically add a single C++14 compile feature to the required list if the compiler support C++14.
-This would work, but the single option would need to be supported across all compilers.

-- Intel : `cxx_binary_literals` seems reasonable from 11-14, auto return types from 15
-- MSVC : auto/decltype(auto) return types or init captures from VS14, binary literals from VS15
-- GNU : binary literals from 4.9, auto return type from 4.8
-- Clang : binary literals from 2.9, decltype(auto) from 3.3, and 3.3 is minimum to be C++11 complete.

-So using the `cxx_decltype_auto` feature would probably be sufficient.